kellylj/CS-180-Project-4/README.md

 This interface is what blueprints all of other managers used in this application such as UIManager, QuizManager, and UserManager.
 There are 2 methods in this interface: `init()` and `exit()`.
 These methods help initialize and save data.

 ### UIManager
 The manager that is responsible for the User Interface (UI).
 It uses the User Interface Menu System to create menus that the user then interacts with.
-In “init()” it creates all of the menus, which sets up the structure of the UI, and then in `run()` it runs the start menu, which is used as the entry point to the rest of the UI.
+In `init()` it creates all of the menus, which sets up the structure of the UI, and then in `run()` it runs the start menu, which is used as the entry point to the rest of the UI.

 ### UserManager
 The manager that is responsible for keeping track of users and providing functionalities such as `addUser()` or `authenticator()`.
 This manager performs actions that mainly require iterating through all the Users.
 For example, searching a user by his username or generating a unique id for each user is done through this class.